Institute of Linguists Educational Trust (IoLET) Diploma in Translation CPD

 - applicants are expected to have informed themselves of the nature of the examination before enrolling on a course.
 Detailed information, including the Institute's Handbook and Advice to Candidates, is available here.

-This course is not suitable for those who wish to practise high-level modern language skills.
+This course is not suitable for those who wish to practise high-level language skills.
 It is specifically designed for students who wish to gain the IoLET Diploma in Translation.

 What will I learn?

 All modules are designed to develop your translation skills with a view to the IoLET examination requirements, as well as to good professional practice.
-While the course is based mainly on practical translation work, relevant theoretical aspects of translation are discussed in the study notes, a handbook for students which includes aspects of translation theory and an annotated bibliography.
+While the course is based mainly on practical translation work, an overview of relevant theoretical aspects of translation is available in the study notes, a handbook for students which includes aspects of translation theory and an annotated bibliography.

 Each module consists of 6 assignments of the type used in the Chartered Institute of Linguists’ Diploma in Translation examination, and two 30-minute telephone, Skype or email tutorials.
 Each module follows the pattern of the examination, normally including two assignments each from the three units covered in the examination: general texts; semi-specialized texts (1) from the fields of Technology, Literature and Business, and (2) Science, Social Science and Law.

 English - Spanish | Spanish - English